solimanlance/paper-profit/README.md

 - As a user, I want to be able to view the amount of money I currently have in my portfolio and on hand. ✔
 - As a user, I want to be able to add money to my total funds multiple times. ✔
-- As a user, when I select the quit option from the command menu, I want to be reminded to save my portfolio to file and have the option to not.
+- As a user, when I start the application, I want to be given the option to save my portfolio to file ✔
-- As a user, when I start the application, I want to be given the option to load my portfolio from file
+- As a user, when I start the application, I want to be given the option to load my portfolio from file ✔